databrary/design/wireframe-presentation.md

 - [x]: is this on participant page or for all file types?
 Is this a dialog or a separate page?
 - a separate page, basically like the video page with edit links and an upload/replace file field
 - [image: upload page](./study-upload-page.png)
+- [ ] Move "permissions" to top, change to "Type and permissions" with options: "Public", "De-identified data", "Identified data shared with Databrary", "Identified data shared with Databrary and public excerpts allowed" (selected), "Private"

 ### Access management